sumalka/SPIDYNAL/README.md

 # SPIDYNAL SYSTEM™

-Welcome to **SPIDYNAL SYSTEM™** - your friendly neighborhood intelligent search assistant powered by Python.
+**SPIDYNAL SYSTEM™** - Intelligent search assistant powered by Python.

 ## Description
-SPIDYNAL SYSTEM™ is an advanced file search assistant that can search files and folders across your system using multithreading and unique animations.
-It is designed to provide quick search results while delivering a stylish, hacker-themed experience with sound effects and custom branding.
+SPIDYNAL SYSTEM™ is an advanced file search and system testing tool designed to efficiently locate files and folders across your system using multithreaded processing.
+Engineered for speed and reliability, it delivers rapid search results and features a network speed meter for real-time diagnostics.
+Tailored for professional and technical users, this tool provides a robust solution for file management and system performance testing, enhanced with sound effects and a hacker-inspired thematic design.
+Additional features are under development, with an upcoming capability to perform advanced search and diagnostic reporting.

 **Version: 1.3.0.4**

 ### Features:
-- Interactive Search System
-- Multithreaded Search for Faster Results
-- Custom Terminal Animations and Progress Indicators
-- Sound Effects for Immersive Experience
-- Advanced File Filtering by Name & Extension
+- Advanced File search
-- Windows & Linux Compatibility
-- Modern UI with Typewriter Effect
-- Optimized Performance for Large-Scale Searches
+- Network Speed Meter

 ## Installation
 Clone this repository: